-VSP Solution 2a: From VSP's main menu, select Sampling Goal of Compare Average to a Fixed Threshold > Can assume data will be normally distributed > Sequential Sampling (Known Standard Deviation).
+VSP Solution 2a: From VSP's main menu, select Sampling Goal of Compare Average to a Fixed Threshold > Can assume data will be normally distributed > Sequential Sampling (Unknown Std Dev).
 The dialog box in Figure 3.6 appears.
 We begin by entering the DQO parameters for Alpha, Beta, Action Level, etc. Next, enter the Number of Samples Per Round, shown here as 3.
 This parameter indicates how many samples you want to take each time you mobilize into the field.
 Each time you press the Apply button, VSP places a pattern of this many sampling locations on the map.
+In the first round, VSP places at least 10 samples to get an estimate of the standard deviation.

 When you close this design dialog, this pattern of sampling locations is locked or "frozen."
-In Figure 3.6, we see the results of pressing Apply, and three locations are placed on the Map labeled "Seq-1, Seq-2, Seq 3".
+In Figure 3.6, we see the results of pressing Apply, and ten locations are placed on the Map labeled "Seq-1, Seq-2, etc.".